jasonwong-lab/LocusMasterTE/README.md

   --updated_sam         Generate an updated alignment file. (default: False)

   Run Modes:

-  --reassign_mode {exclude,choose,average,conf,unique,long_read}
-                        Reassignment mode.
-After EM is complete, each fragment is reassigned according to the expected value of its membership weights.
-The reassignment method is the method for resolving the "best" reassignment for fragments that have multiple possible reassignments.
-                        Available modes are: "exclude" - fragments with multiple best assignments are excluded from the final counts; "choose" - the best assignment is randomly chosen from among the set of best assignments;
-                        "average" - the fragment is divided evenly among the best assignments; "conf" - only assignments that exceed a certain threshold (see --conf_prob) are accepted; "unique" - only uniquely aligned reads are included. "long_read" - use long read to determine best hit.
-                        NOTE: Results using all assignment modes are included in the lasTEq report by default.
-This argument determines what mode will be used for the "final counts" column. (default: exclude) --conf_prob CONF_PROB
+  --conf_prob CONF_PROB
                         Minimum probability for high confidence assignment.
                         (default: 0.9)